TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 ### SVF container

 You've parsed the Model Derivative manifest, identified an SVF resource and downloaded the corresponding content.
 What have you got?
-Luckily, the Autodesk platform services team have a [code sample](https://aps.autodesk.com/blog/forge-svf-extractor-nodejs) that shows how to parse the top level of the SVF file.
+Luckily, there's [sample code](https://aps.autodesk.com/blog/forge-svf-extractor-nodejs) that shows how to parse the top level of the SVF file.

 The top level SVF container is a ZIP file.
 Change the extension from `.svf` to `.zip` and open it up to see what's inside.
 Typically, all you'll find is two JSON files: manifest.json and metadata.json.